SEO for Melbourne Restaurants

 The Perfect HTML Menu Page

-Mark dishes as (V) Vegan, (VG) Vegetarian, (GF) Gluten-Free, (DF) Dairy-Free using visible text tags — not just symbols in images.
-These tags are picked up by Google and match dietary search intent.
-Add a filter system if possible: "Show me only gluten-free options."
+Flag dishes as (V) Vegan, (VG) Vegetarian, (GF) Gluten-Free, (DF) Dairy-Free using visible text — not icons trapped inside images.
+Google reads and matches these tags against dietary search intent.
+Where feasible, add a front-end filter: 'Show only gluten-free options.'

 The PDF Menu Trap — Real Numbers